 Q) Bulgur has gluten.
 Can I make it gluten-free?

 Yes, use quinoa or couscous or Samak rice in place of bulgur.
-For quinoa, cook it in boiling water for 5-7 minutes or till done, strain, and proceed as for bulgur.
+For quinoa, cook it in boiling water for 5-7 minutes or till done, strain and proceed as for bulgur.
 I have both the recipes on my blog so you can check those too.

-Some other salads and soups Recipes:
+Some other salads and soups that you may like to try are:

 LET’S CONNECT!

 I hope you have liked this recipe of Tabouli Salad then do try it out for your loved ones.
+I will be happy if you share your creations on Instagram and tag me #samirasrecipediary there.

 Thank you for reading this post.
 If you have liked this recipe then do let me know by leaving a comment below.
 Your feedback fuels my enthusiasm.
 You may share this post with your dear ones by clicking on the little buttons below.
-You may follow me on Facebook Pinterest Instagram for the latest recipe updates.
+You may follow me on Facebook Pinterest Quora too. for latest recipe updates.
+Thank you!

 Tabbouleh Recipe